Caregiver Programs and Resources

 Over our 40+ years of serving TBI survivors, AHIF recognizes that a traumatic brain injury affects the survivor, and also the lives of the family and friends who support the survivor on their road to recovery.
 We are pleased to offer an array of programs and resources to support caregivers, and the essential role they play in the recovery process.

-AHIF Welcomes UAB OT Students Back for Spring Caregiver Series
+AHIF Welcomes UAB OT Students Back for Summer Caregiver Series

 Caregiver Book Club